zspann/cssi-prework-jquery-animation-lab/README.md

 There are some basic jQuery events in script.js, and a cute image of a pig in pig.html.
 Open this repo on Github and clone these files onto your local machine.

 ## Step 1: Animate the Pigs when you Click the Fly Button
-Add a third button called "Fly" that makes the pig "fly" my moving left and exiting the screen.
+Add a third button called "Fly" that makes the pig "fly" by moving right and exiting the screen.
 To do this, you will actually have to animate the pig's parent div.
 * Check out the .animate() documentation to get this to happen.
 * In CSS, make sure div is styled to have absolute positioning and inline-block display.